xmmarcotte/marcotte-dev/README.md

 ```

 > [!TIP]
-> Please note that we set `FASTMCP_HOST="0.0.0.0"` to make the server listen on all network interfaces.
-This is
+> The container is configured to listen on all network interfaces (`FASTMCP_HOST="0.0.0.0"`) by default, which is necessary for Docker deployments.
-> necessary when running the server in a Docker container.

 ### Installing via Smithery